ABOUT US

 2024 LITTLE ARTS FESTIVAL

-The festival featured more than 20 events involving some 130 participants covering Visual Arts, Craft, Live Music, Theatre, Literature, Poetry & Live Radio.
-The festival extended over a period of 3 weeks in August 2024.
-Events included:
+The 2nd full festival again featured more than 20 events involving some 130 participants covering Visual Arts, Craft, Live Music, Theatre, Literature, Poetry & Live Radio.
+Over 600 people attended events, with many more following the action online.
+The festival events, that ran over a period of 3 weeks in August 2024, included:

 - Performances by Pastores Ensemble, Sussex Harmony, Warbleton Brass Band, WarbleSingers